Regulative Rules

 Obligations: MUST

-An obligation requires a party to perform an action.
+An obligation requires a party to perform an action by a deadline.

 PARTY Seller